EugOT/CN-pr-Allen-Brain/README.md

 #### Sat, 25th Jan:
 - Various analyses of differences between VIP & SST neural populations
     - reward-, change-, visual stimuli-related analyses and analysis of response latency
+#### Sun, 26th Jan:
+- Try CEBRA with different labels.
+The results were not meaningful
+    - Based on the Autoencoder notebook